-We partner with local organisations to deliver training, education programs and events to participating athletes and community.
-We also engage local ambassadors and support PNG sporting organisations through strategic partnerships to provide pathways into high-performance sport for athletes; developing talent and creating positive role models.
+We partner with local organisations to deliver training, education programs, and events to participating athletes in the community and also engage local ambassadors and support PNG sporting organisations through strategic partnerships which provides athletes pathways into high-performance sports, which further develop talent and create positive role models.

 Grass Skirt Project has identified new opportunities to both refine and expand our programs by focusing on unique concepts that complement each other and run in tandem.
-In addition to our Hevea Cup Wellness Expo, we have launched the Gym-in-a-box concept which enables easier access to health & wellness in villages.
-The National Art Prize was launched in 2019 and we look forward to delivering all programs in 2020.
+In addition to our Hevea Cup Wellness Expo taking place from 5-7th March at the National Football Stadium.
+In 2019 we also completed a successful National Art Prize Competition aimed at addressing important social issues and fostering social cohesion by starting conversations through art and launched the Gym-in-a-box concept which enables easier access to health & wellness in villages.